BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 [Min/Max Plays Per Game](/administration/games/lottorace#min-max-entries-per-game)

-This enables to create large or small games.
+This enables you to create large or small games.

-With respect to tournaments
+####

 In Instant Games all entries must be sold before the game starts.
 Therefore, the bigger the game, the longer players have to wait before the game starts.
-This impacts the overall experience for players and must take into consideration traffic volume.
+This impacts the overall experience for players and must take into consideration traffic volume and player expectations.